-Development program management ensures that a program's portfolio of investments is coherent and will achieve the objectives set out in the COVID-19 Development Response Plans (CRPs).
+Development program management ensures that a program's portfolio of investments is coherent and will align with the objectives set out in the Development Partnership Plan (DPP).
 It ensures that resources (staff and budget) are allocated according to agreed strategic priorities, and that expenditure fully complies with the law.